hamishknight/swift-evolution/proposals/NNNN-closure-body-macros.md

 In the above example, and the type of `z` is not known until the the overload for `f` is fully resolved.

 Because macro argument types can influence macro resolution, closure body macro attributes are type checked together with the enclosing expression.
-However, closure body macro expansions are type checked separately.
+However, like function body macros, the body is not type-checked prior to expansion, the body is type-checked separately as part of the expansion.
 Like freestanding expression macros, the macro attribute can be resolved multiple times during overload resolution, but the macro is not expanded until after a final solution has been found.
 This allows closure body macro attributes to freely use values from the surrounding context without restrictions on their types, while still maintaining the property that body macros are only expanded once.

 #### Parameter and result type inference